nalivayev/florentine-abbot/docs/en/naming.md

 - **Readability:** The structured format is intuitive for both humans and automated systems.
 - **Logical sorting:** The sequence of components ensures correct chronological organization in line with archival principles.
 - **Semantic integrity:** The file name contains key metadata (event date), which aligns with the principle of content priority over technical attributes.
-- **Independence from software:** The naming system is not tied to any specific software or operating system.
+- **Independence from software:** The naming rules are not tied to any specific software or operating system.

 > **References to standards and guidelines** see **Appendix A**.